achingbrain/uint8arrays/README.md

 ## alloc(size)

 Create a new `Uint8Array`.
-If `globalThis.Buffer` is defined, it will be used in preference to `globalThis.Uint8Array`.
+When running under Node.js, `Buffer` will be used in preference to `Uint8Array`.

 ### Example